Seneca-ICTOER/OPS445/docs/A-Labs/lab1.md

 description: Lab 1 For Students to Complete and Submit
 ---

-# Lab 1: Introduction to git, github.com, and Python
+# Lab 1: Introduction to Git, GitHub.com, and Python

 ## Lab Objectives